-Zebrafish are a small freshwater fish often used to model whole organ systems.
-Their ease of accessibility, genetic engineering, and behavioral screens make them useful models for many neurological diseases.
-Zebrafish models have been adopted for toxicology and drug discovery.
+Zebrafish are a great translational model of whole organ systems.
+Their accessibility, ease of genetic engineering, and simple behavioral screens make them useful models for many diseases.
+Zebrafish models are often used for toxicology and drug discovery research.

 Scale up organism electrophysiology

-(A) Inverted microscope images of zebrafish larva in different wells of a 12-well MEA plate.
-(B) Neural activity maps illustrating that the detected extracellular activity aligns with zebrafish orientation.
+(A) Inverted microscope image of zebrafish larva in a CytoView MEA plate.
+(B) Neural activity map illustrating that the detected extracellular activity aligns with zebrafish orientation.

-(C) Continuous data recorded in correspondence of zebrafish spinal cord from 3 electrodes in one well.
+(C) Continuous data recorded from 3 electrodes along a zebrafish spinal cord.
 (D) Well-wide raster plot demonstrates zebrafish spinal cord activity is organized into synchronous bursts.

 Getting started with Maestro Pro and Edge couldn't be easier.
 Immobilize the zebrafish in agarose over the electrode containing region of a well in an MEA plate.
 Once the agarose has solidified, start recording immediately.
 Spontaneous activity should be detected within 3-5 minutes.
 Analyze the zebrafish’s neural activity in the MEA plate label-free and in real-time with AxIS Navigator Neural Module software.
 Add test compounds as required.